JamesKibathi/BankIntegrationIPN/README.md

 # Instant Payment Notification (IPN) Service 🚀

 **BankIntegrationIPN** is a web-based service designed to integrate and process payment notifications from a payment service.
 The service simulates payment integration between a school and a bank.
-The bank provides a payment gateway, processe payment and sends a response to the school via call-back API.
-The school, upon receiving the callback from the bank, it validates checksums to verify that this response has not been compromised.
-If response the is verified, the school updates that payment information with the transaction details in the database.
+The bank provides a payment gateway, process payments and sends a response to the school via a call-back API.
+The school, upon receiving a callback from the bank, it validates checksums to verify that this response has not been compromised.
+If the response is verified, the school  stores that information to their database, updating student's payment record accordingly.

 ## Design Overview 🧩